pl453s/linux-mint-gnome/README.md

 - mint-info-gnome: Necessary information about the Linux Mint release and edition (here Gnome)
 - gnome-customization: 'gnome-tweaks', only better (customize Gnome, QT5, GDM3, Plymouth and Grub)
 - plymouth-theme-mint: Spinner boot screen which support UEFI manufacturer logo (BGRT)
-- papirus-cursor-theme: I did not do anything, those are the cursors from snwh's 'Paper' icon theme
+- papirus-cursor-theme: Cursors from 'Paper' icon theme
-- libreoffice-style-papirus: The same, this package is just not available without a PPA
+- libreoffice-style-papirus: LibreOffice 'Papirus' style icon pack
 - mint-themes: Delete Mint themes without breaking 'mint-arkwork'
 - mint-x-icons: Delete Mint-X icons without breaking 'mint-arkwork'
 - mint-y-icons: Delete Mint-Y icons without breaking 'mint-arkwork'

 ## Remaining work

-- *Tap to click + right click + enabled extensions + gnome-shell theme + gnome-terminal cursor* TESTING...
-- *Default new users '/etc/skel' (XDG dirs, Templates folder, Firefox, Thunderbird, LibreOffice)* TESTING...
-- *Delete help packs + create XDG dirs + firefox default language + gnome-terminal dark theme* TESTING..
-- ISO: Update squashfs with updated initramfs --> TEST AND PUBLISH THE .ISO FILE
+- ISO: Update initrd --> TEST AND PUBLISH THE .ISO FILE
 - Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
 IDK)
 - Make GDM3 themable (GDM3 crashes when I link 'gdm3-theme.gresource' with a third-party theme)
 - Screenshots: Rework the GDM3 screenshot (show password entry) and the 3 screenshots buttons
 - Develop the welcome screen and 'gnome-customization' (for now, these are just Zenity boxes)

+## Credits

+- 'Dash to Panel extension' has been created by 'jderose9' --> https://github.com/home-sweet-gnome/dash-to-panel
+- 'Dash to Dock extension' has been created by 'micheleg' --> https://github.com/micheleg/dash-to-dock/
+- 'Papirus icon theme' has been created by 'varlesh' --> https://github.com/PapirusDevelopmentTeam/papirus-icon-theme
+- 'Paper icon theme' has been created by 'snwh' --> https://github.com/snwh/paper-icon-theme
+- 'Materia GTK theme' has been created by 'nana-4' --> https://github.com/nana-4/materia-theme